 Shin splints, plantar fasciitis, and stress fractures (tiny breaks, often in your feet) are among the most common injuries that flare up when you push too fast.

-Most experts recommend increasing your total mileage and running pace by no more than 10% each week.
-For example, if you run a mile this week, cap next week at 1.1 miles.
+Most experts recommend increasing your total distance and running pace by no more than 10% each week.
+For example, if you run a kilometer this week, cap next week at 1.1 kilometer.

 Mix in strength training

 With time and practice, running strengthens the front and back of your hips and legs.
 But it doesn't do much for the sides of your body.
 Over time, that can spell muscle imbalances and running injuries.

 Runner's knee and IT band pain, for instance, commonly happen when the sides of your hips aren't strong enough to keep your lower body stabilized.